-The Advanced Cable Tester v2 tests USB cables, HDMI cables and DVI cables for a variety of parameters that normally require many different tools.
+The Advanced Cable Tester v2 tests USB cables, HDMI cables and Displayport cables for a variety of parameters that normally require many different tools.
 Among other things, the cable tester checks the continuity of the contacts, the IR drop / DCR, the validity of the E-marker and the signal integrity of the cables.
 Capturing errors in continuity, IR drop/DCR, e-marker validation, and signal integrity during the manufacturing process is critical.

 It is therefore important to consider quality control methods at every stage of the manufacturing process.
 This goes beyond design validation into the assembly line.
 For this reason, there are specified parameters that cables must meet in order to receive certification.
 USB IF certification or HDMI cable certification is primarily intended to detect design flaws, nevertheless due to the manufacturing processes it is almost inevitable that the specified tolerances of the cable parameters will be exceeded, which inevitably lead to production errors and damage to devices can cause.

 A suitable and uniform quality assurance measure must be found for testing and certifying cables.
 Because even with third-party testing and certification, bad cables are known to leave the factory and end up in the hands of end users.
 Appropriate validation of test parameters is particularly important for HDMI cables, which are expensive to manufacture and USB cables which are becoming increasingly complex.

 Spezifikationen von USB

 |USB 1.0 / 1.1||5 V||0,1 A||0,5 W|

 |USB 3.0/3.1||5 V||0, 9-1,5 A||7,5 W|

 |USB PD||5 V / 12 V / 20 V||5 A||100 W|